 Assess how your company, your team, your site, and your tactics currently reach customers and deliver product.
 Look at the relative strengths and weaknesses of your current structure.
 Ask what resources you have at your disposal to build or improve on your marketing reach.
 This can include your website, social media, blog, email, direct mail, and any current campaigns you have running.

-Take a close look at your sales funnel.
+Take a close look at your marketing/sales funnel.
 Ask questions, and make a map of your current funnel:

 - Does the current funnel’s structure match your needs?